jaysoo/jaysoo.ca/_posts/2015-06-25-when-learning-attitude-and-approach-matter.markdown

 In this post, I want to look at what it takes to be a good learner, as well as some techniques we can employ to help us along the way.

-*I'd like to thank [Chris Wu](http://lexiconnoisseur.com) for his help editing this post and the suggestion to include deliberate practice.*

 ## The Purpose Of Learning

 We face many problems everyday.
 Some problems are technical in nature, while others could